Thakurnagar High School: About School

 It is administered by the West Bengal Board of Secondary Education.
 It is one of the oldest schools of West Bengal.
 The school was founded by Pramath Ranjan Thakur.

 Subjects

-The school offers a full curriculum including Bengali, English, History, Geography, Mathematics, Physics, Chemistry, Bio-science, Philosophy, Economics, Political Science, Accountancy, Business, Economics, Mathematics, Eco-Geography and Sanskrit.
+The school offers a full curriculum including Bengali, English, History, Geography, Mathematics, Physics, Chemistry, Bio-science, Philosophy, Economics, Political Science, Accountancy, Business, Economics, Mathematics, Computer science, Eco-Geography and Sanskrit.